Business process: Reporting as an essential base for execution

 Business processes must include up-to-date and accurate reports to ensure effective action.
 An example of this is the availability of purchase order status reports for supplier delivery follow-up as described in the section on effectiveness above.
 There are numerous examples of this in every possible business process.

-Another example from production is the process of analysis of line rejections occurring on the shop floor.
-This process should include systematic periodical analysis of rejections by reason, and present the results in a suitable information report that pinpoints the major reasons, and trends in these reasons, for management to take corrective actions to control rejections and keep them within acceptable limits.
+Another example from production is the process of analyzing line rejections occurring on the shop floor.
+This process should include systematic periodical analysis of rejections by reason and present the results in a suitable information report that pinpoints the major reasons and trends in these reasons for management to take corrective actions to control rejections and keep them within acceptable limits.
 Such a process of analysis and summarisation of line rejection events is clearly superior to a process which merely inquires into each individual rejection as it occurs.

 Business process owners and operatives should realise that process improvement often occurs with introduction of appropriate transaction, operational, highlight, exception or M.I.S. reports, provided these are consciously used for day-to-day or periodical decision-making.
 With this understanding would hopefully come the willingness to invest time and other resources in business process improvement by introduction of useful and relevant reporting systems.

 Supporting theories and concepts

 Span of control

 The span of control is the number of subordinates a supervisor manages within a structural organization.
-Introducing a business process concept has a considerable impact on the structural elements of the organization and thus also on the span of control.
+Introducing a business process concept has a considerable impact on the structural elements of the organization and, thus also on the span of control.

-Large organizations that are not organized as markets need to be organized in smaller units – departments – which can be defined according to different principles.
+Large organizations that are not organized as markets need to be organized in smaller units, or departments – which can be defined according to different principles.

 Information management concepts

-Information management, and the organization infrastructure strategies related to it, are a theoretical cornerstone of the business process concept, requiring "a framework for measuring the level of IT support for business processes."
+Information management and the organization's infrastructure strategies related to it, are a theoretical cornerstone of the business process concept, requiring "a framework for measuring the level of IT support for business processes."